libretro/libretro-netplay-registry/src/AppBundle/Resources/doc/index.rst

 Cron-Job
 --------

-Entries are currently not beign cleared by the system who created it.
+Entries are currently not being cleared by the system who created it.
 To cleanup on "older" entries (2 minutes or older) you have to run the following command: ``php bin/console app:entry:cleanup``.
 This command will delete the entries which are older than 2 minutes.